 Stress can worsen these symptoms, and they can, unfortunately, last for months.
 Some opium users even claim to experience PAWS years after getting sober.
 It's like constantly being reminded of the drug.

 This opium withdrawal phase is a huge problem among many of those who have recovered.
-If you're struggling with this phase of the withdrawal timeline, you may need additional help from an opium rehab treatment facility, like The Evergreen at Northpoint.
+If you're struggling with this phase of the withdrawal timeline, you may need additional help from an opium rehab treatment facility, like Northpoint Evergreen Bellevue.

 Opioids and opiates stay in the body for different lengths of time.
 It depends on the type of drug that was taken and the form that it was taken in.
 Almost all prescription opioids come in two forms: extended-release and immediate-release.